CreepGit/astro-site/src/pages/page/example.md

 author: "admin"
 date: "2024.11.18."
 ---
-Here is a _great_ example of a content page
+Here is a _great_ example of a content page.
+If you do not like this you can go back to the [home page](/).

 ## Subsection